mdehoog/optimism-specs/specs/protocol/predeploys.md

 These new scalar values are managed by the `SystemConfig` contract on the L1 by introducing a backwards compatible [versioned encoding scheme][ecotone-scalars] of its `scalars` storage slot.
 The `decimals` remains hardcoded to 6, and the `overhead` value is ignored.

+Following the Fjord upgrade, the values used for L1 fee computation are:

+- baseFeeScalar
+- blobBaseFeeScalar
+- costIntercept
+- costFastlzCoef
+- costTxSizeCoef
+- decimals

+These values are managed by the `SystemConfig` contract on the L1.
+The`decimals` remains hardcoded to 6.

 ## L1Block